 Rev Arthur Waldren was succeeded by Rev Arthur Reginald Kemble Wells.

 The Rev Arthur Wells was succeeded by the Rev Leslie George Mannering to become the seventh vicar of St Matthew’s.

 The Rev Leslie Mannering wanted to help his congregation, in his words, ‘to get a move on spiritually’.
 He began to offer a monthly leaflet of daily Bible readings, coupled with a midweek discussion group and the encouragement to pray for the parish.
 This so transformed the spiritual life of St Matthew’s Church that before long other churches were asking for copies of the leaflets for their own congregations.
 He began to publish his readings.

-Today, 93 years later, the Bible Reading Fellowship is a thriving charity in Oxfordshire with an annual turnover of £1.8m supporting schools, churches, children and adults through initiatives such as messy church and Barnabas in Churches
+Today, almost 100 years later, the Bible Reading Fellowship is a thriving charity in Oxfordshire with an annual turnover of £1.8m supporting schools, churches, children and adults through initiatives such as messy church and Barnabas in Churches

 The church held a Week of Witness to celebrate the 100th year of the church’s existence.
 The vicar wrote a book about the history of the church, ‘Brixton Then and Now’, (a copy of which is upstairs in the local history section of Brixton Tate Library L942.165 BRI)

 Parts of the crypt were altered and improved to allow for wider use.

 Electric lighting was installed in the church from the same circuit as Electric Avenue, making it the first church in the country to have electric lighting.

 A stone tablet was dedicated to the memory of Brigader General Cuthbert Edward Goldburn and placed on the East wall.